-During fiscal 2015 and at certain times in fiscal 2016, the Company was capacity constrained on sheet production as it experienced higher demand for thin-gauge flat products from our customers, driven by the strong growth in the aerospace market.
-In response to this heightened demand and the anticipation of future demand growth, the Company made investments to increase capacity in the heat treating and cold rolling areas.
-Management expects that these investments will begin to contribute to profitability in the first half of fiscal 2017 with continued benefits as utilization ramps up on this new capacity.
+Over the past three years, the Company was capacity constrained at times in sheet production as it experienced higher demand for thin-gauge flat products from customers, driven by strong growth in the aerospace market.
+In response to this heightened demand and the anticipation of future demand growth, the Company made investments of \$22 million to increase capacity in the heat treating and cold rolling areas.
+Entering fiscal 2018, the Company has completed this capacity expansion and is now positioned to increase manufacturing output to service anticipated growth in the aerospace market.
+As utilization ramps up on this new capacity, the Company expects the associated volume increases will have immediate contributions to profitability.

-In May 2016, the Company announced the relocation of its Midwest Service Center operations to LaPorte, Indiana.
-With this move, the Company is increasing its service center capacity and capabilities with new building improvements and equipment amounting to approximately \$11.9 million, of which approximately \$2.3 million has been spent to date.
+In May 2016, the Company announced the relocation of its Lebanon, Indiana service center operations to LaPorte, Indiana.
+With this move, the Company is increasing its service center capacity and capabilities with new building improvements and equipment in the amount of approximately \$9.8 million, of which approximately \$8.7 million has been spent to date.